JakeSteam/blog-programming/_posts/2023-09-21-using-google-search-console-for-hobby-projects.md

 I am very confident that Google Analytics etc has the ability to set up emails for spikes in traffic.
 With Google Search Console however, it's all already there.

-For example, I recently added [my settlers manual](https://settlers.jakelee.co.uk) to Google Search Console, then a few weeks later received an email letting me know it had received 80 users from Google Search!
+For example, I recently added [my settlers manual](https://settlers.jakelee.co.uk) to Google Search Console, then a few days ago received an email letting me know it had received 80 users from Google Search!
 Obviously these aren't big numbers, but as it's a small project I haven't touched in years, I would never have thought to check the analytics without this achievement notification.

 [![](/assets/images/2023/googlesearchconsole-email-thumbnail.png)](/assets/images/2023/googlesearchconsole-email.png)